< lcn home

 Why is cloud workload protection important?

-As cloud workloads often have access to sensitive or proprietary data, and may be connected to other critical IT infrastructure, strong security measures should be taken to secure them.
+CWPP plays an important role in cloud security by discovering and remediating workload security risks.
+As cloud workloads often have access to sensitive or proprietary data, and may be connected to other critical IT infrastructure, strong security measures should be taken to protect them.

-Due to the highly varied nature of cloud-native applications, a CWPP must be able to protect workloads running in public cloud-hosted containers, Kubernetes, virtual machines, and serverless functions.
+Due to the highly varied nature of cloud-native applications, a CWPP must be able to protect workloads running in public cloud-hosted containers, Kubernetes, VMs, and serverless functions.
 These may span different cloud providers, as well as on-premises infrastructure in hybrid hosting environments.

 How does CWPP work?